What is a mobile workforce?

 There are extensive benefits to a mobile workforce, however, there are also many dangers which a mobile workforce may face.
 With today’s advancement in technology the amount of threats to your mobile workforce are plentiful and increasing, however some of the main threats will be outlined below.

-Depending on the device(s) being utilized for internet work, whether it’s a computer, laptop, tablet or a mobile phone, there is a present risk of damage.
+Depending on the device(s) being utilised for internet work, whether it’s a computer, laptop, tablet or a mobile phone, there is a present risk of damage.
 For smaller devices their portability and size make them ideal for transportation but also makes them easier to steal, lose or break.

 Damage or loss of mobile devices is a considerable danger to mobile business.
 This usually means loss of content, software, contacts and other information that’s important to the business.
 Loss of the device could also mean that should someone else find it, your mobile workforce could potentially be within someone else’s control until you can secure it.
 Even with larger devices such as desk computers there’s a risk of damage which could lead to loss of information.

 In order to protect any pertinent information in case of loss or damage is to back up all the important data so it can be recovered or accessed from another device if necessary.
 Having password protection on all business devices is another recommended precaution.
+Cover all these policies in induction training.

 Password protection can limit unwanted accessibility on your devices should they be stolen.
 As well as passwords on the device, passwords can also be set for particular apps to secure access to important apps, keeping any workforce information in the right hands only.
 Mobile companies should take the further preventative measures of remote control software to delete files from another device or even disable the phone permanently in case of loss or theft.